rodri-r/minecraft-on-akash/README.md

 - Use your selected Akash deploy method to send your selected deploy.yaml
 - Log in to your Minecraft server and have fun

+***

+### Notes

+- All of the deploy.yaml files in the examples folder include RCON setup, so that you can interact with your server (You will need mcrcon https://github.com/Tiiffi/mcrcon) You can also delete the RCON lines and port, if you do not plan to use this.